ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 ## query_masking_rules

-Regexp-based rules, which will be applied to queries before storing them in server logs, `system.query_log` table, `system.processes` table.
+Regexp-based rules, which will be applied to queries as well as all log messages before storing them in server logs, `system.query_log`, `system.text_log`, `system.processes` table, and in logs sent to client.
 That allows preventing sensitive data leakage from SQL queries (like names / emails / personal identifiers / credit card numbers etc) to logs.